Woodworking tools laying on a workbench.

 Jointer

-A jointer isn’t the most vital piece of equipment in your shop, but it surely saves a ton of time.
+A jointer isn’t the most vital equipment in your shop, but it saves time.
 When working with rough lumber, a jointer flattens and squares the face and edge of boards.
 They’re great for fixing cupped boards or removing twists in boards.
-This type of work could probably be done with hand tools, but a jointer saves you a ton of time and guarantees a perfectly flat, square board before using a planer on it.
+This work could probably be done with hand tools, but a jointer saves you time and guarantees a perfectly flat, square board before using a planer.

 Impact Driver